ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 types.
 It may end up being the case that I want to reduce the number of columns I have to work with for these EEGs.
 If some columns are especially correlated with each other, I may be able to combine them in some way and reduce the dimensions of the EEG data I'm working with.

+#### March 7th

+Corrected some code.
+Wrote a function that looked at every unique EEG, checked the activity type and then gathered what activity type followed.
+So if the first sub EEG was LRDA, the function appended the activity type of the second sub EEG.
+I did this for each activity type to see if their was a trend here.
+I'm going to do some visualization with this data to get a better idea, but it didn't seem like there was much here.

+The other thing I did was looking into understanding the FFT function better.
+I was unclear on how to plot the results and how to use the function.
+Do I just pass it a single column or the whole EEG?
+In the process of doing this, I found a video explaining how to plot Scipy's FFT/DFT.
+I also found a number of other videos talking about using python to do EEG signal processing.
+Someone recommended using Scipy's Welch function to calculate the power spectral density instead.
+I'm unclear on what the sampling frequency for this is supposed to be.
+My guess is 200 because I have 200 rows of data per second.
+That doesn't seem to line up with what is typical from looking around online.

+I also found MNE which is a python package designed for EEG signal processing.
+I think I'm close to having features and being able to test a model, but I have more work to do in order to understand these signal processing functions so that I'm sure I'm passing them the right information.